assemble/assemble/README.md

 > Get the rocks out of your socks.

-First and foremost, this project is just launching as of early 2013, so expect frequent changes and please consider contributing.
+First and foremost, this project is just launching as of early 2013, so expect frequent changes.
+If you like what we're doing, please consider contributing!
+All constructive feedback and contributions are welcome.

 Assemble helps you _quickly launch web projects_ using HTML and CSS components, scaffolds, client-side templates, mock-data, CSS pre-processors, markdown, YAML, JSON, sensible configuration defaults and a Grunt.js build system to make it work while you're sleeping - on the job or off, that's up to you.